-Consultation with the Mirarr Traditional Owners via the Cultural Reconnection Steering Committee is ongoing and will continue to inform ERA of the expectations of the Mirarr Traditional Owners and the cultural monitoring program.
+Consultation with the Mirarr Traditional Owners will continue to inform the Ranger Project Team of the expectations of the Mirarr Traditional Owners and the cultural monitoring program.

-ERA, NLC, GAC and the Mirarr Traditional Owners are aligned on the desire to upskill Traditional Owners to undertake some of the monitoring described in the MCP.
-The Cultural Reconnection Steering Committee will be key in the planning to transition the management responsibility to the Mirarr Traditional Owners at site relinquishment.
-The exact nature of this transition is currently being discussed.
+The Ranger Project Team, NLC, GAC and the Mirarr Traditional Owners are aligned on the desire to support Traditional Owners in capacity building to undertake some of the monitoring described in this MCP.
+Engagement with the Traditional Owners as the post-mining landowners will be key in the planning to transition the management responsibility to the Mirarr Traditional Owners at site relinquishment.
+The exact nature of this support requires further discussion.